hikaary/fuzzel-iwd/README.md

 ## Notes

 - Requires root privileges or proper permissions to manage Wi-Fi connections
-- Tested on systems using iwd for network management
+- Designed for systems using iwd for network management

+## Acknowledgments

+This project was inspired by [wofi-iwd](https://codeberg.org/bagnaram/menu-iwd) by bagnaram.